 - 4. Zero carbon emissions, including embodied energy in materials

-All components of the building will be sensored to generate data that will allow the building to adjust itself and fuel CGBC research focused on actual data and simulated environments.
-The building will also feature a flexible, highly-controlled and monitored experimental lab that is hardwired to the building’s energy exchange system.
-Because the lab is connected to an ultra-efficient structure, this space will allow for the testing, swapping, and optimization of new, intelligent technologies, façades, and materials to inspire the next generation of ultra-efficient buildings.
+All components of the building are sensor-ed to generate data that will allow the building to adjust itself and fuel CGBC research focused on actual data and simulated environments.
+The building also features a flexible, highly-controlled and monitored experimental lab that is hardwired to the building’s energy exchange system.
+Because the lab is connected to an ultra-efficient structure, this space allows for the testing, swapping, and optimization of new, intelligent technologies, façades, and materials to inspire the next generation of ultra-efficient buildings.

 Click photos below to view: